janardhan9747/janardhan9747/README.md

 # Hi, I'm Janardhan 👋

-I'm currently a senior at Amity University Noida, Uttar Pradesh where I am currently studying BBA in Business Intelligence and Data Analytics.
+I'm currently a freshman at Macquarie University,Sydney NSW where I am currently studying Masters in Business Analytics.
 I am passionate about technology, robotics, drones, artificial intelligence, and many more things.
-Currently learning Full Stack Data Science Program.

-If you're looking to recruit/hire me, you can find my resume here.
-Feel free to send me an email anytime at mamidisetty.janardhan@s.amity.edu